 Changes to Clean Construction or Demolition Debris (CCDD) Requirements page.

 Whom should I contact if I still have questions?

-If the previous information indicates that you may need a permit or to register, you should contact the Bureau of Land's Permit Section at (217) 524-3301.
-Different types of permits are issued by different units.
-To help you get to the appropriate person to answer your questions, we have identified the units that review each type of application or permit previously discussed.
+If the previous information indicates that you may need a permit or need to register, you should contact the Bureau of Land's Permits Section at (217) 524-3301.
+Different types of permits are issued by different Permits Section Units.
+To help you get to the appropriate person to answer your questions, we have identified the Permits Section Units that review each type of application or permit previously discussed.